d-strobel/gowindows/README.md

 This library is especially useful when combined with tools like Terraform, enabling seamless integration into infrastructure as code workflows for Windows environments.

 ## Usage

+The library can be used either with a single package, e.g. "github.com/d-strobel/gowindows/windows/local" or with multiple packages via the "github.com/d-strobel/gowindows" client.

+If the "multi-client" is used, then all subpackages will be attached to the client.

 ### Single Client with a WinRM Connection
 ```go
 package main